Scott Dudelson/Morgan Lieberman/Stringer/Getty Images

 Also, how cool is it that someone as wildly famous and successful as Post Malone is reaching out to Colter about working together?
-I think that is so freaking cool.
+A testament to his talent for sure.

 Anywho, he also went on to rave about Colter’s Original 16 Brewery Sessions from a few years ago and how much they loved his performance of “Sleepin’ on the Blacktop” and “Kate McCannon,” with Posty adding some very funny and colorful commentary about Colter’s incredibly unique and haunting voice:

-“He came out of the womb smokin’ a fuckin’ cigarette, and it was fuckin’ the coolest shit.
+“He came out of the womb smokin’ a f*ckin’ cigarette, and it was f*ckin’ the coolest shit.